 Principle of centrifugation, concepts of relative centrifugal forces (RCF) and Svedberg constant.
 Types of centrifuges and rotors.
 Differential and Density gradient centrifugation (Zonal and isopycnic).
 Preparative and analytical ultracentrifugation, Sub-cellular fractionation.

-Ultra-filteration and Dialysis: Principles and applications of equilibrium dialysis and ultrafiltration.
-Artificial membranes, semi-permeable membranes, Donan membrane equilibrium, and biological significance of osmosis and micelles.
+Ultra-filtration and Dialysis: Principles and applications of equilibrium dialysis and ultrafiltration.
+Artificial membranes, semi-permeable membranes and their applications.